 put some dry lacquer on it and let it dry for a while.

 In the evening, for example, you sleep with a pineapple on your head or a low bun on your neck.

-If you experience some fluff in the morning, take the nebulizer (with our self-made product, for example) and treat the tufts that are fluffy.
-No more sitting down!
-Dry with the diffuser or air, ready!
-You can also squeeze a little curl cream.
+If you experience some fluff in the morning, grab the nebulizer (with our self-made product, for example) and treat the fluffy tufts.
+No more sitting!
+Let it dry with the diffuser or in the air, done!
+You can also squeeze in a little curl cream.
 This quickly becomes a routine.

 Wash your hair in the evening,

 Go to bed with a t-shirt or a large hydrophilic cloth.
 This is only recommended if you have a mega bunch of curls.

 Do your hair feel greasy or limp,

 then you have used too much product.
 If your hair is still fluffy, then have

 The longer you use the products, you will notice that your hair becomes healthier and you less